Jon Berti Player Props: Marlins vs. Rockies

 Jon Berti At The Plate

-- Berti is hitting .277 with five doubles, two home runs and nine walks.
+- Berti is hitting .284 with five doubles, two home runs and 10 walks.

-- Among the qualified hitters in baseball, he ranks 48th in batting average, 110th in on-base percentage, and 138th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 39th, his on-base percentage ranks 92nd, and he is 134th in the league in slugging.

-- In 70% of his games this season (28 of 40), Berti has picked up at least one hit, and in eight of those games (20%) he recorded more than one.
+- Berti will look to extend his four-game hitting streak.
+He's batting .368 in his last outings.

-- In 40 games played this season, he has gone deep in just two of them.
+- He has hit a long ball in two of 41 games played this year, and in 1.3% of his plate appearances.

-- Berti has driven in a run in seven games this year (17.5%), including two games with multiple runs batted in.
+- In seven games this year (17.1%), Berti has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.